-a.
-Conflict with an applicable plan, ordinance or policy establishing measures or effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and \square non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b.
-Conflict with an applicable congestion management program, including, but not limited to level of service standards and \square travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a.
+Conflict with an applicable plan, ordinance or policy establishing measures or effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b.
+Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
 (Source: Attachment 8) c.
-Result in a change in air traffic patterns, including either an increase in traffic \square levels or a change in location that results in substantial safety risks? \square d.
-Substantially increase hazards due to a 19

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? - e.
+Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? d.
+Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? e.
 Result in inadequate emergency access? f.
 Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? \boxtimes

-Discussion (a-f): This project consists of the removal of a house from the City's Historic Resource Inventory as a result of the structure having suffered substantial structural damage as a result of the 2003 San Simeon Earthquake.
-The process of removing the house from the list has no impact on this environmental factor.
+Discussion (a-f): This project consists of the removal of a house from the City's Historic Resource